-□ Implement and periodically review access controls.
-In other words, take the time to understand which users have access to what data and other information.

-Understand what your company's data landscape looks like.
-Routinely take a look at what information, systems, devices, and platforms you have, where they are kept, and how they are used

-Encrypt customer information on your system and when it's in transit.
+☐ Implement and periodically review access controls.
+In other words, take the time to understand which user have access to what data and other information. ☐ Understand what your company's data landscape looks like.
+Routinely take a look at what information, systems, devices, and platforms you have, where they are kept, and how they are used ☐ Encrypt customer information on your system and when it's in transit.
 If you have data that can't be encrypted, use another security method at the recommendation of your designated "Qualified Individual".

-□ Assess your apps.
-Implement procedures to assess the security of the apps your company uses, including both proprietary apps as well as third-party apps.

-□ Implement multi-factor authentication for anyone accessing customer information on your system.
-You will need to have at least two of the following authentication factors to be compliant: (There is an exception to this if your Qualified Individual has approved another form of secure access controls in writing.)

-- i) a knowledge factor (typically a password) - ii) a possession factor (ex, a token) - iii) an inherence factor (ex, biometric characteristics)

-Dispose of customer information securely.
-Securely dispose of customer information that you have not used to serve a customer in two years, unless you have a "legitimate business need or legal requirement" to keep the data, or if getting rid of the data is not possible, feasible, or practical.

-□ Anticipate and evaluate changes to your information system or network.
-Be ready to adjust and scale your safeguards as needed and to build your information security program with adjustments in mind.

-□ Maintain a log of authorized users' activity and keep an eye out for unauthorized access.
-Implement procedures to monitor when authorized users are accessing customer information on your system and to detect unauthorized access attempts.

-4. REGULARLY MONITOR AND TEST EFFECTIVENESS OF YOUR SAFEGUARDS

-Conduct a penetration test every year, or any time your system undergoes a change or otherwise may encounter new vulnerabilities.

-Conduct regular vulnerability scans every six months.
-Alternatively, you can implement continuous monitoring of your information systems.

-5. TRAIN YOUR STAFF

-□ Ensure our staff, especially non IT staff, understand the basics of cyber security and cyber attack avoidance.
-A reputable cyber security company can assist with training them.

-6. MONITOR YOUR SERVICE PROVIDERS

-□ Make it clear and document it.
-Lay out expectations in your contracts with your service providers and develop ways to monitor and regularly assess their security strategies.
+$\square$ Assess your apps.
+Implement procedures to assess the security of the apps your company both proprietary apps as well as third-party apps. uses, including ☐ Implement multi-factor authentication for anyone accessing customer information on will need to have at least two of the following authentication factors to be compliant: (There is a fif your Qualified Individual has approved another form of secure access controls in writing.) i) a knowledge factor (typically a password) ii) a possession factor (ex, a token) iii) an inherence factor (ex, biometric characteristics) ☐ Dispose of customer information securely.
+Securely dispose of customer information that to serve a customer in two years, unless you have a "legitimate business need or legal required data, or if getting rid of the data is not possible, feasible, or practical. - ☐ Anticipate and evaluate changes to your information system or network.
+Be ready to account of the property - ☐ Maintain a log of authorized users' activity and keep an eye out for unauthorized acce procedures to monitor when authorized users are accessing customer information on your syst unauthorized access attempts. · 4.
+REGULARLY MONITOR AND TEST EFFECTIVENESS OF YOUR S AFEGUARDS ☐ Conduct a penetration test every year, or any time your system undergoes a change or of encounter new vulnerabilities. herwise may ☐ Conduct regular vulnerability scans every six months.
+Alternatively, you can implement monitoring of your information systems. continuous 5.
+TRAIN YOUR STAFF ☐ Ensure our staff, especially non IT staff, understand the basics of cyber security and day avoidance.
+A reputable cyber security company can assist with training them. yber attack 6.
+MONITOR YOUR SERVICE PROVIDERS ☐ Make it clear and document it.
+Lay out expectations in your contracts with your service proways to monitor and regularly assess their security strategies. viders and develop